spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 `roscore`

-in a second terminal, naviagte into the path `.../obst_avoid/scripts/ and type:
+in a second terminal, naviagte into the path `.../obst_avoid/scripts/ and type e.g.:

 ```
 ./dt-detector_eval.py ~/Desktop/19.12.6_pics/ ~/Desktop/19.12.6_pics/editted/